 A little sugar never hurt anyone, right?
-Research is suggesting otherwise as added sugar accumulating in the American diet at an alarming rate.
-More studies are finding that added sugar is being linked to chronic diseases and obesity, notes SugarScience, an authoritative source for scientific evidence on sugar and its impact on health, developed by health scientists from the University of California, San Francisco.
+Research suggests otherwise, as added sugar in the American diet accumulates at an alarming rate.
+Growing scientific evidence shows added sugar is linked to chronic diseases and obesity, notes SugarScience, an authoritative source for scientific evidence on sugar and its impact on health, developed by health scientists from the University of California, San Francisco.

 What is sugar?

-Sugar can be natural or processed, but it is none-the-less a simple carbohydrate that our bodies use for energy.
-Even some of the healthiest foods such as fruits, vegetables and diary contain natural sugar.
+Sugar can be natural or processed, but it is a simple carbohydrate our bodies use for energy.
+Some of the healthiest foods, such as fruits, vegetables and dairy contain natural sugar.

-Sugar that is added to foods during processing is referred to as “added sugar”.
+Sugar added to foods during processing is referred to as “added sugar.”
 Sugar is added to boost the flavor, help preserve foods, provide texture and color, or serve as a bulking agent in many products.

-Check out the ingredients, which are listed by weight.
-If sugar is in the top few ingredients listed, then you are holding a product that is likely high in added sugar.
-Be sure to also look for cane juice, cane syrup, corn sweeteners (high fructose corn syrup), fruit nectar’s or juices, molasses, malt syrups and honey.
+Check out the ingredients listed by weight.
+If sugar is in the top three, you hold a product that is likely high in added sugar.
+Be sure to also look for other sources of sugar, including

 How can we limit added sugars in our diet?

-Try to limit fruit juice and opting for whole fruit instead.
-Choosing breakfast cereals that contain wholesome grains and fiber are great options, as well as selecting water instead of sodas and sports drinks.
+Try to limit fruit juice and opt for whole fruit instead.
+Choose breakfast cereals that contain wholesome grains and fiber and drink water instead of sodas and sports drinks.

-Avoid the lure of the vending machine and pack vegetables, fruit, low-fat dairy and whole grain, high fiber crackers to snack on.
+Avoid the lure of the vending machine and pack vegetables, fruit, low-fat dairy and whole grain, high fiber crackers for snacking.

 When in doubt, seek the advice of a professional.
 Registered dietitians are experts at helping you limit added sugar and navigate the supermarket for the healthiest products.
-Let a dietitian help you plan and organize meals and snacks to include nutrient dense products while steering clear of added sugars.
+A dietitian can help you plan and organize meals and snacks to include nutrient-dense products and avoid added sugars.